inko-lang/website/source/faq.html.md

 ### Can I change the number of threads used by the VM?

 Yes.
-The environment variables `INKO_CONCURRENCY` can be used to control the number of threads it will use for its various thread pools.
+See [the documentation about environment variables](manual/virtual-machine/configuration/#header-environment-variables) for more information.